A Diverse Family of Learners that Seek to Challenge the Whole Child Through Innovation

 Technology skills become increasingly important real-world necessities every day.
 In Computers with Mrs. Waller students expand their skills and technological knowledge beyond that of game play to build career and college ready level proficiency that will take them far beyond their time here at SeA.

 The library is a place where the love of reading and exploration come alive.
-Students in all grades not only are able to check out books to take home but are also engaged in developmentally appropriate activities and lessons that expand their knowledge and interests in a variety of subjects.
+Students in all grades will engage in developmentally appropriate activities and lessons that expand their knowledge and interests in a variety of subjects.

 Physical Education with Mr. McDaniel gives your child a jump start towards a healthy active life both inside and out of school.
 Students will learn healthy habits, rules for sports, teamwork, good sportsmanship, and get lots of exercise while having fun in PE.